netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 In this section you can configure the default settings for shipments.

-Depending on the selected API (DHL Business Customer Shipping, eCommerce Global Label API, ...) different options are displayed.
+Depending on the selected API (DHL Business Customer Shipping or eCommerce Global Label API) different options are displayed.

 * *Default product*: Shows the DHL product which will be used by default for creating shipments.
-The products are choosen automatically depending on the shipping origin and cannot be set here.
+The available products are choosen automatically depending on the configured shipping origin.
   Please note the information in section `Module configuration`_ regarding the sender (origin) address.
 * *Default Terms of Trade*: Select the default terms of trade for customs handling.
 * *Default Place of Commital*: Select the default place of commitial for customs handling.
 * *Default Additional Fee*: Additional fee for customs handling.
 * *Default Export Content Type*: Content type of the shipment for customs handling.

-The customs information can also be set via `Additional Product-Attributes`_, see also the section `International shipments`_.
+The customs information can also be set via `Additional Product Attributes`_, see also the section `International shipments`_.

 .. raw:: pdf